matteobaccan/owner/docs/reload.md

 ---

-Owner version 1.0.4 does support programmatic reload, as well as the automatic "hot reload" of configuration files.
+Owner version 1.0.4 does support programmatic reload, as well as the automatic "hot reload" for configuration files.

 <div class="note">
   <h5>Version 1.0.4</h5>